 In a growing community, careful and well-planned growth management must be recognized.
 An important part of this process is related to the safe and sanitary disposal of sewage waste.
 An onsite waste disposal program is maintained by the Johnson County Health Department to provide for the safe and sanitary disposal of both residential and commercial wastewater.
 Extension of the sanitary sewers remains a priority of the health department.
 The department conducted plan reviews, site reviews and site evaluations during permit processing for onsite waste disposal systems.
-Of these reviews and evaluations, one hundred twenty-one were septic system construction inspections, two hundred seventy were septic system design consultations and site evaluations.

 The environmentalists are involved in the planning, approval and inspection of septic systems including, standard design concepts as well as experimental technology systems.
-In 2018, eighty-seven septic system installation permits were issued by the Johnson County Health Department.
-Of this number, sixty-three were for a new septic system installation; the remaining twenty-four permits were for repairs to existing systems.
+In 2019, ninety-one septic system installation permits were issued by the Johnson County Health Department.
+Of this number, sixty-two were for a new septic system installation; the remaining twenty-nine permits were for repairs to existing systems.
 Soil consultants and personnel from the Indiana State Department of Health assist our staff with ongoing field training.